 If you want to become an innovative educator, understanding trends in educational technology is a must-have.
 It will help you build a strong competitive advantage and reach or better the desired return on investment.

-Here at MindK, we have identified a list of the modern trends in educational technology you should definitely consider embracing sooner rather than later.
+At MindK we help companies create modern custom EdTech solutions.
+Based on the experience gained from our clients and in-depth market analysis, we’ve identified a list of the modern trends in educational technology you should definitely consider embracing sooner rather than later.

 What EdTech market trends will fuel the future of education?